 Countries are required to commit that, during the implementation period, they will:

 Evidence of the country’s commitment to co-financing is necessary in order to access their allocation.

 Of the total amount allocated to each country, at least 15 percent will be made available to encourage countries to make additional investments in their response to the three diseases.
 To access the incentive portion of their allocation, countries will need to commit to additional co-financing investments over and above previous levels of spending.
-(This is what was previously known as “willingness to pay.”)

 The amount and focus of these additional co-financing investments are determined by a country’s income classification.